Xorlent/Microsoft-NPS-to-Syslog/README.md

 This is the main program script.
 The tool can process about 10MB of log data per second, so plan accordingly if you will be backfilling a large amount of data.
 #### radius_functions.ps1
 This file contains lookup functions for various log status fields, converting from numbers to human-readable text
-### User Account
-A local user named, “npslog” is created by the installer with a unique, strong password.
-The user account is configured with no password expiration and is not added to any privileged security groups.
-### Group Policy Settings
-This setting is handled by the installer.
-Open mmc.exe and load the Local Group Policy.
-The new “npslog” user is added to the, “Log on as a batch job” right.
-This can be found in Computer Configuration->Windows Settings->Local Policies->User Rights Assignments

 ## Troubleshooting
 ### I need to edit the scheduled task but do not know the password for the "npslog" user account
 1. Open Computer Management and reset the password for the npslog user.
 Always use a complex password with a minimum length of 15 characters.